 We believe there are 10 factors supporting the rebalancing of investment portfolios to emerging market (EM) equities.
 Chief among them are: 1) the attractive valuations of EM stocks relative to other regions; 2) accelerating economic growth across EM nations; and 3) positive economic indicators in China.

 1) Regional valuations: We find EM valuations—specifically in terms of price-to-sales (P/S) ratios—to be attractive relative to global and developed market valuations.

-2) Economic growth: Accelerating EM growth will, in our view, support EM equity returns.
-Our heat map below shows the ongoing economic recovery across the developing world, led by countries such as China, India and Russia.
+2) Economic growth: The cyclical economic backdrop is constructive, as the growth rates of many of the largest emerging market economies have stabilised and are now heading high.
+As a group, EM growth bottomed in late 2015/early 2016 and has been exceeding expectations ever since.
+Our heat map below shows the ongoing economic recovery across the developing world, led by countries such as China, India, and Russia.
 Abundant shades of green are positive, signifying EM economies in various stages of expansion.

 For the full list of factors, please see our paper entitled, “10 Things You Should Know About Emerging Market Stocks.”